scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 ## How the microservice transaction is achieved

-So far, we have run the sample application, but we haven't seen how it is implemented, especially for the transaction that spans the services.
+So far, we have run the sample application, but we haven't seen how it is implemented.
-Let's look at the code to see how it is implemented.
+Let's look at the code to see how the transaction that spans the services is implemented.

 When a client sends `Place an order` request to Order Service, [OrderService.placeOrder()](order-service/src/main/java/example/order/OrderService.java#L103-L104) is called, and the microservice transaction starts.